24kmystique/24kmystique/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on honing my frontend and backend web dev skills
+- 🔭 a 9-5 Full Stack Developer; a 5-9 Calmling
-- 🌱 I’m currently learning MongoDB to equip myself with backend development skills
+- 🌱 Other than smashing the keys away 9-5, I'm learning 日本語 (learning a new language never stops huh 🤭)
-- 💻 I'm currently working on making a clone of Book Depository.
-Find my repository at https://github.com/24kmystique/book-discovery.
-Find my deployed web app here: https://book-discovery.onrender.com/
+- 💻 I'm currently working on an indie app
 - 📫 How to reach me: https://www.linkedin.com/in/li-wen-ong/
 - 😄 Pronouns: she/her